How Do You Draw Accurate Trendlines?

 Why Do Trendlines Work?

-Trendlines work because traders watch them and place orders around them.
-The more times price reacts off a line, the more traders anchor to it, which increases the chance of another reaction.
+Trendlines work because enough traders watch them and place orders around them.
+The more times price reacts off a line, the more traders anchor to it.
+That clustering of orders is what makes the next reaction more likely.

-You’ll often see sharp defenses: buyers stepping in at an uptrend line, sellers leaning on a downtrend line.
+You'll see it on the chart constantly — buyers stepping in hard at an uptrend line, sellers leaning into a downtrend line.
+That's not magic.
+That's just orders piling up at an obvious level.

 What Are the Steps to Draw an Accurate Trendline?

-Accurate trendlines come from structure, not forcing a fit.
-Use obvious pivots and let the line represent an area where price repeatedly reacts.
+Accurate trendlines come from structure, not from forcing a fit.
+Pick obvious pivots.
+Let the line represent an area where price keeps reacting.

-Confirm direction first (higher highs/higher lows for uptrend; lower lows/lower highs for downtrend).
+Confirm direction first — higher highs and higher lows for uptrend, lower lows and lower highs for downtrend.

-Pick at least 2–3 obvious swing points (clean pivots, not noise).
+Pick 2–3 obvious swing points.
+Clean pivots, not noise.

 Connect lows in an uptrend, highs in a downtrend.